dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 ## Pascal has full support of OOP

 ## Pascal is modular

-Sourcecode can be organized in units, which are files with code inside, that has a common relation.
-You can define which parts of the unit are visible to others (`interface`), and which parts are not (`implementation`) and thus private to the unit.
-You can even define code, which gets executed when the unit is included into your program (`initialization`).
+Free Pascal supports programming in a modular way.
+That means, source code that has a common relation can be put into a separate file, which is called a `unit`.
+You can define which parts of this unit are visible to others, this is called the `interface` part of the unit, and which parts are not and thus are private to the unit - this is called the `implementation` part.
+You can even define code, which gets executed when the unit is included into your program, the `initialization` part of the unit.

-## Pascal is type-focused
+## Pascal focus on types

-Free Pascal is static-typed language, that means that you have to declare the types of all variables, parameters and functions in your source code.
-The compiler will raise an error if you're trying to pass incompatible types to a variable or parameter.
-The type-safety forces you to think about *how to structure your data*.
-With Free Pascal you can create your own types (which are `Enums`, `Sets`, `Arrays`, `Records` and `Classes`), sub-ranges of types and you can even rename existing types.
+Free Pascal is a compiled, statically-typed language, that requires, that you define the types of all variables, parameters and functions in your code.
+The compiler will raise an error when you're trying to pass incompatible types to a variable or parameter.
+The type-safety has one big advantage: it forces you to think about *how to structure your data*.
+The language offers you many predefined types, but you can also create your own types (which are `Enums`, `Sets`, `Arrays`, `Records` and `Classes`), sub-ranges of existing types or rename existing ones.
+You even have to differ between subroutines that return values and thus have side-effects, `functions`, and subroutines that does not return something, `procedures`.

-I don't want to start a debate about dynamically-types vs. static-typed languages – I use both of them.
-But what I really like about Pascal is that it is consequent and does't try to guess how to typecast one type into another one.
-In contrast, C and C++ for example are not that typesafe like Pascal is.

 ## Pascal is fast